jaypalexa/baseballink/pages/magazine/vol_1_no_2/bi_vol_1_no_2_decline_of_the_minors.md

   </p>

   <p>
     Another culprit is major league expansion.
 Expansion has placed some major league teams virtually in the same market as some minor league teams.
-This makes it less desirable for some fans to go to a game featuring lesser quality of players (another byproduct of expansion &mdash; more players are required to fill the major league ranks, thus necessitating the need for early player call ups) when they could attend a more star-studded event nearby for maybe only twenty or so dollars more.
+This makes it less desirable for some fans to go to a game featuring lesser quality of players (another byproduct of expansion&mdash;more players are required to fill the major league ranks, thus necessitating the need for early player call ups) when they could attend a more star-studded event nearby for maybe only twenty or so dollars more.
   </p>

   <p>